SeldonIO/alibi/doc/source/overview/high_level.md

 ### Local Necessary Features:

-Given a single instance and model prediction, Local Necessary Features are local explanations that tell us what minimal set of features needs to stay the same so that the model still gives the same or close prediction.
+Given a single instance and model prediction, local necessary features are local explanations that tell us what minimal set of features needs to stay the same so that the model still gives the same or close prediction.

-In the case of a trained image classification model, Local Necessary Features for a given instance would be a minimal subset of the image that the model uses to make its decision.
-A Machine learning engineer might use this insight to see if the model concentrates on the correct features of an image in making a decision.
+In the case of a trained image classification model, local necessary features for a given instance would be a minimal subset of the image that the model uses to make its decision.
+A machine learning engineer might use this insight to see if the model concentrates on the correct features.
 Local necessary features are particularly advantageous for checking erroneous model decisions.

 The following two explainer methods are available from alibi for generating Local Necessary Features insights.
 Each approaches the idea in slightly different ways.
 The main difference is that anchors give a picture of the size of the area over the dataset for which the insight applies, whereas pertinent positives do not.